-Oak Investment Partners and Gobi Partners said a New York state judge granted their requests to attach $60 million in assets they claim they’re owed by VisionChina Media Inc. (VISN) in a breach-of-contract lawsuit.
+Oak Investment Partners and Gobi Partners said a New York state judge granted their requests to attach $60 million in assets they claim they’re owed by VisionChina Media Inc. (VISN:US) in a breach-of-contract lawsuit.

 The venture-capital firms say VisionChina, an operator of a mobile television advertising network, made baseless fraud allegations against them to avoid paying for its 2010 acquisition of Digital Media Group Ltd., a company in which they owned shares, according to court documents.

 “It is undisputed that VisionChina failed to remit the deferred payments,” Justice Charles Ramos wrote in a June 15 ruling in Manhattan, Oak and Gobi said in a statement today.

 Colin Wang, a spokesman for VisionChina, didn’t immediately respond to an e-mailed message seeking comment on the ruling and didn’t answer a telephone call after business hours in Shenzhen, China.

 Ramos refused to rule completely for Oak and Gobi in the 16-page decision, finding that VisonChina may have valid defenses to the breach-of-contract claims.

 “At the very least, these assertions raise triable issues of fact sufficient to defeat” Oak’s and Gobi’s requests for partial summary judgment, the judge said.